eRGiBi/DRL-DroneNavigation/README.md

 ### 1. Introduction

+#### Project Goal

-Autonomous navigation of drones is a challenging problem that is yet to be solved.
+Autonomous navigation of drones is a challenging problem that is yet to be  fully solved.
-It requires the development of efficient algorithms for planning, control and intelligent decision-making amidst unexpected observations.
+It requires the development of efficient algorithms for planning, control and intelligent decision-making against unexpected observations.
 Deep reinforcement learning (DRL) has shown promise in solving these problems, but it is still an open question how to best apply it.

-My original goal was to develop a DRL-based framework for autonomous drone racing, but this same model could be utilized for other, more relevant real-world scenarios, such as search and rescue, surveillance and package delivery.
+The project's original goal was to develop a DRL-based framework for autonomous drone racing, but the same model could be utilized for other, more relevant real-world scenarios, such as search and rescue, surveillance and package delivery.

+#### Project Description

-The simulator is designed to be lightweight, flexible and modular, based on the PyBullet-drones environment, with the algorithms mainly borrowed from the Stable-Baselines3 library.
+The Environment Simulator is designed to be lightweight, flexible and modular, built on the pybullet-drones library, with the RL algorithms mainly borrowed from the Stable-Baselines3 library.
-I also have used Tensorflow's TF-Agents, the OpenAI Gym library, and run tests using AirSim, CleanRL, and the RLLib library.

-The focus is on the Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) algorithms, which are optimized for continuous control tasks.
+The focus was put on Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC).

-I evaluated the performance of the algorithms with a variety of differing hyperparameters and visualized the results in different ways.
+A variety of different settings of hyperparameter combination were evaluated on performance and speed, visualized in different ways.

-A variety of novel and research-based reward functions were also implemented and tested.
+Furthermore, novel and other literature-based reward functions were implemented and tested.

 ---